csci104/site/_includes/writeups/class-design-websearch.md

 2. Why does the `Handler` class have a pure virtual `process` function?
 3. Do a bit of online research about the **Model, View, Controller (MVC)** software design pattern.
 Identify what major classes implement the each of the three and briefly describe how they achieve each of the three.

 Below is an example of the kind of diagram we want you to produce which shows inheritance and composition relationships.
+Note: `*` means **many** and helps define a 1-to-many relationship vs. a 1-to-1 relationship.

 <img src="{{site.baseurl}}/homework/img/classhierarchy.png">